jenningsloy318/DevOps_Experiences/Linux-Performance/Systems-Performance/readme.md

   - 7.2.2 paging
     - file system paging
-      - file memory mapping involves files on the filesystem and files in the page cache (memory page)
+      -  memory-mapped file to cache files in page cache
-      - if page in the memory are modified(dirty), call page-out to write to filesystem
+      - if page in the memory are modified(dirty), call page-out to write to filesystem via flush threads(see chapter 8 page cache)
       - page-in will load data from filesystem to page cache

     - anonymous paging(aka swapping)